385446 Manwë: Orbit

 The satellite's orbit has the following parameters: semi-major-axis, 6674 ± 41 km; period, 110.176 ± 0.018 days; eccentricity, 0.5632 ± 0.0070; and inclination, 25.58 ± 0.23°.
 The total system mass is about 1.94 kg.

 Mutual events

 Manwë and Thorondor were expected to go through a period of mutual occultations and transits from 2014–2018, where one object crosses in front of the other as seen from Earth.
 Pluto and Charon went through a similar series of mutual events from 1985–1990.
 Observations of these events could allow for better estimates of the radii of the two objects and their densities, as well as possibly determining their shapes and mapping surface color and albedo features.
-The first event, an inferior occultation, is predicted for 2014 July 16, and they continue until 2018 October 25.
+The first event, an inferior occultation, was predicted for 2014 July 16, and they continue until 2018 October 25.

-The actual observations revealed none of the four predicted occultations, likely due error measuring orbital period of Thorondor, although photometry data gathered during observation campaign have allowed to determine that Manwë is a highly bilobate contact binary, likely surrounded by rapidly orbiting moonlets besides Thorondor.
+The actual observations revealed none of the four predicted occultations, likely due to error measuring orbital period of Thorondor, although photometry data gathered during the observation campaign determined that Manwë is a highly bilobate contact binary, potentially surrounded by rapidly orbiting moonlets besides Thorondor.

+Stellar occultation

+On 18 September 2024, Manwë occulted the magnitude 14.6 star UCAC4 445-000300.
+The star may have dimmed for no more than 8.1 seconds during the event, which was observable in a path extending from Japan to Asia and Africa, and ending at Gabon in Central Africa.

+Exploration

+The Manwë–Thorondor system has been researched for exploration, with the fastest trajectory launching on 9 April 2032, performing gravity assists at Jupiter and Neptune in 2033 and 2039 respectively, and arriving in March 2042 after only 10 years.
+Manwë would be 41 AU from the Sun at the time, and the spacecraft would have a flyby velocity of 20.1 km/s.